AlexDCode/AutomatedRadioEvaluationSuite/README.md

 ## TODO

-- **How It Works**: Provide an overview of the app's inner workings, explaining how it communicates with instruments, processes measurements, and the general workflow.
-- **Update PA Documentation Images**: Showing new UI and plotting options.
+- **Update Documentation Images**: Showing new UI and plotting options.
+- **Instrument Type Filter**: Filter the instrument address dropdown by instrument type and only display the instruments pertaining relevant category and 'Others'.
 - **Advanced Features**: Save and load test parameters with custom configurations and unique app settings with a JSON file.
-Add MATLAB-style toolbar and resizable panels.
-- **Antenna Measurements**: Add capabilities to measure antenna directivity, efficiency, and polarization.
-Enable measurement of circular polarized antennas.
 - **Over the Air Testing (OTA)**: Measure RF transceivers (PAs, Antennas, LNAs, etc.) with modulated signals and plot the results.
 Enable measurements with the presence of interferers.
-- **Instrument Type Filter**: Filter the instrument address dropdown by instrument type and only display the instruments pertaining relevant category and 'Others'.
-- **Known Limitation**: The linear slider range and offset are hard coded in the app.
-The default values are for the Purdue's Anechoic Chamber setup (2m slider range and offset 0.8062m).
+- **Known Limitation**: The linear slider range and offset are hard-coded in the app.
+The default values are for Purdue's Anechoic Chamber setup (2m slider range and offset 0.8062m).
 You can modify the `LINEAR_SLIDER_RANGE` and `offsetSpacing` variables in ARES.MLAPP to fit a different setup.
-This could be added to instrument database properties.
+This could be added to the instrument database as properties.

 ## Usage